 There are truly amazing views over Athens.

 It's pretty quick to get here on public transport.
-I came up one afternoon, and from our apartment in Pangrati did a round trip in about 3 hours - taking in a quick visit to the monastry, a stop at the view point and bit of exploring.
-You could easily fill the best part of a day if you fancied a longer visit to the monastry or more walking.
+I came up one afternoon, and from our apartment in Pangrati did a round trip in about 3 hours - taking in a quick visit to the monastery, a stop at the view point and bit of exploring.
+You could easily fill the best part of a day if you fancied a longer visit to the monastery or more walking.

-If you are particularly keen to go inside the monastry, check the opening times before setting off.
+If you are particularly keen to go inside the monastery, check the opening times before setting off.
 It was closed when I went, but I enjoyed the peaceful courtyard and the old rams head spring.

 If you are coming by car or taxi the whole trip could be done much quicker, depending of course on the state of Athens traffic.

 The paths are quite rough underfoot, and you need reasonably sturdy footwear.
 I did this on my own and felt safe enough Ė it is a popular place to visit, and there are hikers and families around.

 The hiking trails arenít consistently well signposted, but it is also pretty obvious which direction you need to go in, and not too difficult to find your way around.